Director's Spotlight

 A Deep Dive into the 1925 Vision of Frank Tuttle

 The 1925 release of The Lucky Devil marked a significant moment for the stylistic boundaries pushed by Frank Tuttle during the production.
-In the context of United States's rich cinematic history, it invites us to question our own perceptions of Comedy narratives.
+In the context of United States's rich cinematic history, it invites us to question our own perceptions of Drama narratives.

 In The Lucky Devil, Frank Tuttle pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.